Evacuteer is partnering to assist with flood relief efforts in the affected areas of Louisiana.

 The basic Evacuteer public training is offered from March-September each year, and takes approximately 1 hour at a local partner site or one of the New Orleans public libraries.
 During the training you will learn details of how the New Orleans City Assisted Evacuation (CAE) process works and the roles we play in that process.
 We will discuss what is expected of Evacuteers during a potential activation and how you will be notified.
-You can see a list of upcoming Evacuteer training dates with registration links on our Events page.

 Additional Training Opportunities

 The 3-1-1 call center is the New Orleans based information hotline based at City Hall.
 Because more citizens may be calling in at this time, Evacuteers train and help operate the phones during all major storm events.
 During a mandatory evacuation, Specialists typically serve prior to the start of City Assisted Evacuation , so if you would like to serve in both capacities-- please do!

 1. Train as Evacuteer at one of our public trainings

 2. Find 3-1-1 Specialist training dates